OutSystems/docs-support/src/troubleshooting/application-lifecycle/deploy-apps-sc.md

 ---
 # Deploy applications through Service Center

-When you want to deploy an application from a **source** to a **target** environment (e.g., from Development to QA) and for some reason, you are not able to perform the deployment in LifeTime, a possible workaround is to **deploy through Service Center** using an OutSystems Solution.
+When you want to deploy an application from a **source** to a **target** environment (for example, from Development to QA) and for some reason, you aren't able to perform the deployment in LifeTime, a possible workaround is to **deploy through Service Center** using an OutSystems Solution.

 This article explains how you can deploy an application to a target environment through Service Center.